paulieguk/LDW-JUL22/Content/Instructions-007.md

 -   Using the search function navigate to the S3 dashboard

--   Create a new S3 Bucket using all defaults with a name of ++s3-@lab.LabInstance.Id++
+-   Create a new S3 Bucket using all defaults with a name of ++s3-007-@lab.LabInstance.Id++

 -   This should create successfully

--   Create a second S3 Bucket using all the defaults with the name of ++test-@lab.LabInstance.Id++
+-   Create a second S3 Bucket using all the defaults with the name of ++test-007-@lab.LabInstance.Id++

 -   This S3 bucket should fail to be created